kohjiaxuan/NLP-Model-for-Corpus-Similarity/README.md

 4. It has a stoplist to remove frequent words, and is customizable according to the needs of the developer.
 5. It is able to detect synonyms and award scores for them
 6. With small modifications, you can input two lists of the most frequent words from two documents to run this model instead of scraping Wikipedia articles. (modify the line self.wiki1slice = list(key) to put your own word list within the percent(self,input1,input2): function)
-7. <b>The difference between NLP model and cosine similarity is that the former is trying to find if two documents/articles are related/similar, while cosine similarity is a 'hard match' of how much the contents of both documents tally.</b>

 ### Dependencies and libraries used:
 wikionly.py (adapted from wikiscrape.py with lesser features, please see my other project https://github.com/kohjiaxuan/Wikipedia-Article-Scraper) <br>